ItzSaza/NDIP/README.md

 >database is now initialized, which is running on port `27017`

-open VS code, open a new terminal window and type the following
+open VS code, make sure you are in the **dump1** folder, open a new terminal window and type the following

-`node index.js`
+`node app.js`
 then hit enter
 >important! dont be panic if the command line looks stuck, but it's not. it has created a socket-like thingy on port 3000 to access it as a server backend.
-to exit, press `Ctrl+C`
+if you want, you can exit the process by pressing `Ctrl+C`,

 after that, go to index.html and open it as live server. feel free to mess around with those values and see how it changes in this dump folder

 >total ports allocated: